 Look at the immune-supportive nutrients in these bars!

-Purple pigmented flavonoids that strengthen cells against oxidative damage, inhibit virus replication and help to relieve respiratory symptoms of colds and flus*
+Purple pigmented flavonoids that strengthen cells against oxidative damage, and help support immune health*

 CAROTENOIDS: elderberry, pumpkin